govuk-one-login/txma-ticf-query-results-delivery/README.md

 process.env.DOWNLOAD_DYNAMODB_TABLE_NAME="<Dynamo DB table, look in SECURE_DOWNLOAD_TABLE_NAME env variable in lambda>"

 process.env.AWS_REGION="eu-west-2"

+process.env.S3_RESULTS_KEY="key of CSV PII data request results file"

+process.env.S3_RESULTS_BUCKET="bucket name for location of results.
+This should be the bucket that the ConfirmDownloadFunction lambda has access to"
 ```

 You also need permissions to access AWS resources, which